altocodenl/tagaway/readme.md

 - Import/upload:
    - Refactor for upload & import
+      - Method to retrieve imports & uploads; ongoing/done, n (0 for all)
       - Add & document endpoint for upload metadata.
+Validate that id exists and belongs to relevant.
+      - Remove unsupported formats endpoint.
-      - Refactor upload endpoint with new logs.
+      - Refactor upload endpoint with new logs and with tag of repeated.
       - Refactor account endpoint to aggregate data for uploads and imports, adding also the status flag (inferred statuses: `ongoing` or `stalled`)
+      - Server tests for upload
+         - If repeated picture with a different tag, use that tag on upload.
-      - Server tests for upload: start, cancel, end, etc.
+         - start, cancel, end, etc.
       - Refactor imports in client
          - Use new data format.
          - Add option to cancel import if it yields an error besides "try again".